 The last few days, I have woken up to some of the best white winter mornings I have witnessed thus far in my life.
-I was tempted and must admit I was sucked into using my camera, clicking away what I was witnessing.
+I was tempted and must admit I was sucked into using my camera, clicking away what I saw.

 And, then… I shut my camera and kept it aside.

-There were no words or thoughts on my mind, just my eyes looking through the window and seconds later standing out in the balcony in the cold weather, I had forgotten for a brief time that I was recovering from a viral flu.
+There were no words or thoughts on my mind, just my eyes looking through the window and seconds later standing out on the balcony in the cold weather; I had forgotten for a brief time that I was recovering from the viral flu.

-It was one such moment when I realised what a luxury it is at times to just look at the marvels of nature without the urge to sharing it to the world.
+It was one such moment when I realised what a luxury it is at times to just look at the marvels of nature without the urge to share it with the world.

-Clicking photos doesn’t cost a thing these days.
-It comes with our basic communication package – the smart phone.
+Clicking photos don’t cost a thing these days.
+It comes with our basic communication package – the smartphone.
 Therefore, it is not uncommon to snap the random moments we encounter without planning.